dextercorley19/RAGnostic/README.md

 - **Python**: Core language for development, managed with **Poetry**.
 - **AWS S3**: Scalable storage solution for user-uploaded documents.
 - **Pinecone DB**: High-performance vector database for managing embeddings.
-- **OpenAI**: State-of-the-art language models for enhanced query responses.
+- **OpenAI**: Easy to use language models for enhanced query responses.

 ---